-Remember, some states have expanded their Medicaid programs to cover all adults with household incomes below a certain level.
+Remember, some states have expanded their Medicaid programs to cover low-income adults.
 Others haven't.

 - In all states: Consumers can qualify for Medicaid based on income, household size, disability, family status, and other factors.
-Eligibility rules differ between states. - In states that have expanded Medicaid coverage: Consumers can qualify based on their income alone.
-If consumers' household income is below 133 percent of the FPL, they qualify under the PPACA.
-In practice, however, consumers whose household income is below 138 percent of the FPL qualify for Medicaid.
-A few states use a different income limit.
+Eligibility rules differ between states. - In states that have expanded Medicaid coverage: Certain low-income consumers ages 19-64 can qualify under the ACA Medicaid expansion to the adult group.
+If consumers' household income is below 133 percent of the FPL, they qualify under the adult group.
+In practice, however, consumers whose household income is below 138 percent of the FPL qualify for this group.